- I live in Dublin but I shoot everywhere.

 - Since 2005 I have had the pleasure of being the wedding videographer of choice for many film and TV industry pros in Ireland and internationally.

-- Just wrapped filming on a very interesting Irish film that I was cinematographer on called THE PRIZEFIGHTER which premiered at various festivals including The Richard Harris Film Festival in Limerick, and we just had our US premiere in New York.
+- I was recently the cinematographer on THE PRIZEFIGHTER which premiered at various festivals including The Richard Harris Film Festival in Limerick, and we just had our US premiere in New York.
 It also recently won Best Film at The Mansion House.

 - I started filming weddings when I was 20, as I felt I could bring a cinematic flair to the Irish wedding video market.
 I’m now 35, and I estimate I’ve filmed close to 1,000 weddings.